Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: The TI-DANSE Algorithm

 A \gls*{wasn} has a tree topology with root node $k$ if it contains no cycles.
 Any node in a tree may have a single parent (neighbor node towards the root) and one or more children (neighbor node(s) away from the root).
 Nodes with no children are referred to as leaf nodes, and nodes with both children and a parent are referred to as internal nodes.
 The root node does not have any parent.
 In a tree, two directions are defined, namely (i) upstream from root towards leaf nodes and (ii) downstream from leaf nodes towards root.
 For any node $q\in\K$, the set of upstream neighbor nodes of $q$ is denoted by $\Uk[q]$.
 The set of all nodes upstream of $q$ is denoted by $\Ukb[q]$; it thus holds that $\Uk[q]\subseteq\Ukb[q],\:\forall\:q\in\K$.

-Any connected \gls*{wasn} may be pruned to a tree\footnote{A trivial edge case being a topology-unconstrained \gls*{wasn} that is already a tree, in which case pruning is irrelevant.} by, e.g., message-passing initiated at the root node~\cite{gallagerDistributedAlgorithmMinimumWeight1983}.
+Any connected \gls*{wasn} may be pruned to a tree\footnote{A trivial case being a topology-unconstrained \gls*{wasn} that is already a tree, in which case pruning is irrelevant.} by, e.g., message-passing initiated at the root node~\cite{gallagerDistributedAlgorithmMinimumWeight1983}.
+An example of arbitrary tree-pruning is given in~\figref{fig:pruning_example}.
 Networks with a tree topology are generally easier to manage as there exists only one path between any two nodes.
 If the objective is to minimize a certain quantity associated to data transmission across the network, e.g., communication bandwidth usage, strategies for finding a \gls*{mst} can be used.
 Examples of such techniques include Kruskal's algorithm~\cite{kruskal1956shortest} and other methods~\cite{prim1957shortest,chen2009minimax,rab2017improved}.
 However, \glspl*{mst} represent only a subset of all possible spanning trees for a given \gls*{wasn} and they may not be the ideal choice depending on the targeted application.
-In~\secref{subsec:pruning_strategy_discussion}, we will define some relevant tree-pruning strategies and compare the performance of the proposed \gls*{dansep} algorithm when using those in simulations in~\secref{subsec:res_static}.
-An example of arbitrary tree-pruning is given in~\figref{fig:pruning_example}.
+In~\secref{subsec:pruning_strategy_discussion}, we will define some relevant tree-pruning strategies and experimentally compare the performance of the proposed \gls*{dansep} algorithm when using these strategies in~\secref{subsec:res_static}.